lab1092/blender-manual_ja/manual/3d_interaction/transformations/basics/rotate.rst

    Rotation transform properties panel.

-Rotation values can also be specified in the Properties panel (:kbd:`n`) by altering the degree value in the rotation slider of the Transform panel.
+Rotation values can also be specified in the Properties panel (:kbd:`N`) by altering the degree value in the rotation slider of the Transform panel.
 Rotation along particular axes can be enabled or disabled by toggling the padlock icon.
 The rotation mode (Euler, Axis Angle, Quaternion)